 Statistically speaking, Houston is a not a safe place to visit.
+It was ranked the 19th most dangerous city in America and it has the higest violent crime rate in Texas for a city with over 20,000 residents.
 According to statistics recently released by the FBI, Houston had the 18th highest Violent Crime rate in the country in 2019, 1095.23 incidents per 100,000 residents.
 It also ranked 30th for Property Crime rate in the country, 4128.41 per 100,000 residents.
-It was ranked the 19th most dangerous city in America, coming ahead of cities like St. Louis, Memphis, Nashville, Albuquerque, Stockton, San Bernardino, Oakland and Detroit.

 The average violent crime rate for the United States is 366.7 per 100,000 residents and the average property crime rate for the United States is 2,109.9 per 100,000 residents.

 Houston’s violent crime rate is about 3x the national average and Houston’s property crime rate is twice the national average.